openhab/openhab-js/README.md

 - `console.debug(obj1 [, obj2, ..., objN])`
 - `console.trace(obj1 [, obj2, ..., objN])`

-where `obj1 ... objN` is a list of JavaScript objects to output.
+Where `obj1 ... objN` is a list of JavaScript objects to output.
 The string representations of each of these objects are appended together in the order listed and output.

 See https://developer.mozilla.org/en-US/docs/Web/API/console for more information about console logging.